eltaline/wzd/README.md

 - Mixed mode support, with ability to save large files separately from Bolt archives
 - Support for obtaining a list or number of keys in a directory, including non-unique ones
 - Semi-dynamic buffers for minimal memory consumption and optimal network performance tuning
-- Includes multithreaded <a href=https://github.com/eltaline/wza>wZA</a> archiver for migrating files without stopping the service
+- Includes multi threaded <a href=https://github.com/eltaline/wza>wZA</a> archiver for migrating files without stopping the service

 Incompatibilities
 ========